Xavier-Platinum/Progate-Courses/Ruby on Rails5 Study I/readme.md

     -  Displaying Posts on the User Details Page (2)
     -  Defining the posts Instance Method in the User Model
     -

+Lesson 10: Displaying Posts on the "User Details" Page
+    -  Displaying Posts on the User Details Page (3)
+    -  Displaying the Posts
+    -